 Letting your lawn grow (in terms of the overall length) will help establish a strong foundation by growing the roots.
 This means that your lawn will be much healthier and resistant to wear and tear.
 The ideal length for each lawn may vary, but growing it to 2 ½ to 3 inches is recommended to minimise weed growth because the length of the grass will block sunlight from reaching the weed seeds.
 Longer grass blades have more surface area, which means photosynthesis is heightened and provides your lawn with much-needed energy and food.

 It’s important to know when and how to mow your lawn so that it grows more resilient and vibrant for summertime.
 Know the characteristics of your grass and figure out its growth rate so you can find out how often you should mow it to maintain your lawn in good condition.
 We understand that you may not always have the time to give your lawn the care it needs.
-If you are interested in a lawn mowing service in Perth, then speak to Andrew today!
+If you are interested in a lawn mowing service in Perth, then speak to Mowing Perth today!